 There are different fees when it comes to remortgaging, so it's crucial to know the costs when working out if it's worth it.
 This guide explains what fees and charges you're likely to face.
 Some won't apply to you, but we've listed them in a timeline of what you'll have to pay, when, and to whom so you can get a rough idea of how remortgaging can cost.

 Here are two fees you might have to pay to your existing lender, the one whose deal you're remortgaging away from:

 An early repayment charge is a penalty applied if you repay your mortgage (or overpay more than is allowed) during a tie-in period.
-This is typically the length of time you are on an initial deal, eg, fixed for two, three, five years etc.
+This is typically the length of time you are on an initial deal, for example, fixed for two, three, five years etc.

 Basically, you're being penalised for breaking the deal early so the lender uses the fee to recoup some of the interest it is losing.
 The charge is usually a percentage of the outstanding mortgage debt – it often reduces the longer you stay with it.

 For example, on a five-year tracker deal, the early repayment charge could be 5% in year one, 4% in year two, 3% in year three…you get the gist.
 So on a £150,000 outsanding mortgage:

 - 4% is equivalent to £6,000